mtov/engsoftmoderna/en/chapter1.md

 \index{Software Processes}
 A software process defines the sequence of activities and events necessary to build and deliver software.
-Indeed, software construction can be compared to the construction of buildings, which follow a particular sequence of activities: foundation, masonry, roofing, plumbing installations, electrical installations, painting, among others.
+Indeed, software construction can be compared to the construction of buildings, which need to follow a particular sequence of activities: foundation, masonry, roofing, plumbing installations, electrical installations, painting, among others.

 There are two main types of processes that are used in the construction of software: